 Both Snowflake and Databricks are acutely aware of their historical trade-offs – and both are now actively working to neutralize them.
 The push toward low-code and no-code experiences is not incidental; it reflects a broader realization that winning the AI platform war requires reaching beyond core technical users.

 What’s notable is not just the feature set, but the intent.
 Each platform is deliberately encroaching on the other’s traditional strengths – Snowflake reaching toward application-level AI experiences, Databricks toward business-friendly usability.
+This mutual expansion is a clear signal that the competitive boundary between the two is eroding.
+The winner will likely be the organization that recognizes which mindset – “buy and apply” or “build and differentiate” – aligns with its AI ambitions and evolves its data strategy accordingly.

 Less than it used to be.
 Open formats like Iceberg and Delta Lake make data more portable.
 The bigger lock-in today is not data – it’s governance, workflows, and organizational habits.